-The result that a is never the minor axis of the ellipse is somewhat surprising, since the parameters of the sinusoids that are summed to produce the ellipse are arbitrary, yet the result always produces a vector a which is the major axis of the ellipse (except of course in the case when the ellipse degenerates to a circle).
+a vector \boldsymbol{a} which is the major axis of the ellipse (except of course in the case when the ellipse degenerates to a circle).

-Note that computationally, the angle $\psi$ should be computed using an atan2 function, not by actually dividing the inner product by the difference of the norms as given in (6), in order to obtain a result which takes account of the signs of both.
-Since the atan2 function will return an angle in any of the four quadrants, it follows from the factor of two in (6) that the value of $\psi$ is in the right half-plane, i.e. $-\pi/2 \leq \psi \leq \pi/2$ .
+Note that computationally, the angle ψ should be computed using an atan2 function, not by actually dividing the inner product by the difference of the norms as given in (6), in order to obtain a result which takes account of the signs of both.
+Since the atan2 function will return an angle in any of the four quadrants, it follows from the factor of two in (6) that the value of ψ is in the right half-plane, i.e. $-\pi/2 \le \psi \le \pi/2$.